-John Ruskusky, a partner in Nixon Peabody’s Commercial Litigation practice group, is a trial attorney who represents companies and individuals in high-stakes and bet-the-company business disputes.
+John Ruskusky, a partner in Nixon Peabody’s Complex Commercial Disputes practice group, is a trial attorney who represents companies and individuals in high-stakes and bet-the-company business disputes.
 John leads the firm’s Complex Disputes practice group, leads the Medical Device, Pharmaceutical and Diagnostic Health team, co-leads the Biometric Information Privacy Act team, and also serves on the firm’s Pro Bono committee.

 I have more than twenty years of trial, arbitration, and counseling experience involving the management of complex business disputes and disputes involving law firms.

 I counsel businesses and their executives, members and owners in a wide range of disputes, including large business transactions (such as distribution and purchase agreements), life sciences and medical devices, fiduciary duty claims and dissolution and valuation.
 Some of my relevant recent experience includes the following: